Complete Guide to Understanding Your Computer Motherboard and Components

 Switches

-DIP (Dual In-line Package) switches are small electronic switches found on the circuit board that can be turned on or off just like a normal switch.
-They are very small and so are usually flipped with a pointed object such as a screwdriver, bent paper clip or pen top.
-Care should be taken when cleaning near DIP switches as some solvents may destroy them.
-They are usually used to make or break a connection within a circuit.
+DIP (Dual In-line Package) switches are small electronic switches located on the circuit board that can be turned on or off like a regular switch.
+Due to their small size, they are typically flipped with a pointed object such as a screwdriver, bent paperclip, or pen top.
+Care should be taken when cleaning near DIP switches, as some solvents may damage them.
+They are commonly used to make or break a connection within a circuit.

 Jumper pins